ArturoArriaga/Networking.Demo/README.md

 # Networking.Arriaga.Demo

 This demo application fetches data from the iTunes API and organizes it inside of the brand new Compositional Layout for UICollectionViewController that was release in iOS 13.
-As a bonus, I've decided to oganize the data using the (also brand new) diffable data source that was also release as part of iOS 13 and previewed at WWDC 19.
+As a bonus, I've decided to fead the data into the controller using the (also brand new) diffable data source introduced at WWDC 19.

 ## Techniques implemented:
 * Compositional Layout